shreyn/ResearchNotes/Algorithmic Game Theory/Textbook Notes - Algorithmic Game Theory, Nisan, Tardos, Roughgarden, Vazirani/Chapter 2 - The Complexity of Finding Nash Equilibria.md

 Will come back later..
+## MAIN TAKEAWAY: Computing Nash equilibria is hard, so we need ways to approximate/learn instead.

 ## 2.1 Introduction
 **Nash's theorem says that every finite game has a mixed Nash equilibrium.**
 How do we find this Nash?